Home of APEC Ultra Reverse Osmosis Water Filter Systems

 How much Xylene is produced and released to the environment?

 Production of xylenes was 6.84 billion lbs. in 1993.
 Major environmental releases of xylenes are due to evaporation from the refining and use of petroleum products.
 It may also be released by leaks or spills during the transport and storage of gasoline and other fuels.
-Xylenes are a natural products of many plants, and are a component of petroleum and coal tar.
+Xylenes are natural products of many plants, and are a component of petroleum and coal tar.

-From 1987 to 1993, according to EPA's Toxic Chemical Release Inventory, xylene releases to land and water totalled nearly 4.8 billion lbs.
+From 1987 to 1993, according to EPA's Toxic Chemical Release Inventory, xylene releases to land and water totaled nearly 4.8 billion lbs.
 These releases were primarily from petroleum refining industries.
 The largest releases occurred in Texas.
 The largest direct releases to water occurred in New Jersey and Georgia.

 What happens to Xylene when it is released to the environment?

 Most of the xylenes are released into the atmosphere where they are quickly degraded by sunlight.
 When released to soil or water, xylenes will quickly evaporate.
-They may leach into ground water and persist there for several years.
+They may leach into groundwater and persist there for several years.
 There is little potential for accumulation in aquatic life.

 How will Xylene be Detected in and Removed from My Drinking Water?

-If contaminant levels are found to be consistently above the MCL, your water supplier must take steps to reduce the amount of xylenes so that it is consistently below that level.
+If contaminant levels are found to be consistently above the MCL, your water supplier must take steps to reduce the number of xylenes so that it is consistently below that level.
 The following treatment methods have been approved by EPA for removing xylenes: Granular activated charcoal in combination with Packed Tower Aeration.

 How will I know if Xylene is in my drinking water?

-If the levels of xylenes exceed the MCL, 10 ppm, the system must notify the public via newspapers, radio, TV and other means.
+If the levels of xylenes exceed the MCL, 10 ppm, the system must notify the public via newspapers, radio, TV, and other means.
 Additional actions, such as providing alternative drinking water supplies, may be required to prevent serious risks to public health.

 Drinking Water Standards:

-Mclg: 10 ppm
+• Mclg: 10 ppm

-Mcl: 10 ppm
+• Mcl: 10 ppm

 Xylene Releases to Water and Land, 1987 to 1993 (in pounds):